Giardiasis is an infectious parasitic disease caused by a protozoa of the giardia species. Many people refer the disease simply to “Giardia”.

 Grapefruit Seed Extract (GSE)

-GSE is effective in treating Giardia in dogs but consistent use for up to 14 days is needed.
+GSE is effective in treating Giardia in dogs.
+You need to give GSE to your dog consistently for up to 14 days.
 (Dosage: 10-15 drops of GSE/10 lbs of body weight, 3 to 5 times daily.)
 Dilute the GSE with water and give it to the dog using a needle-less syringe.

 Dr. Jean Hofve, a veterinarian in Colorado, suggests using digestive enzymes such as